tupini07/SDE-Automatic-Documentation/docs/source/directives_example.rst

 Normal Links
 *************

-You can define links directly in the body, for example: `this page <https://sites.google.com/unitn.it/introsde2018-19>`_
+You can define links directly in the body, for example: `this inline link <https://sites.google.com/unitn.it/introsde2018-19>`_

 .. code-block:: rst

-     You can define links directly in the body, for example: `this page <https://sites.google.com/unitn.it/introsde2018-19>`_
+     Some text `inline page <https://sites.google.com/unitn.it/introsde2018-19>`_